 Q: What connection does PRSSA have with its parent organization, PRSA?

 A: The Kent State PRSSA Chapter maintains relationships with both the Akron and Cleveland Chapters of PRSA.
 Our members have the opportunities to attend PRSA functions, meetings and presentations, allowing them to network and make connections in the field.
 Also, both organizations hold their national conferences at the same time in the same city.
 Members have an opportunity to meet local professionals in PRSA, as well as national public relations practitioners.

 Q: What connection does PRSSA have with the Kent State faculty?

 A: Michele Ewing, APR, an assistant professor in the public relations sequence at Kent State, is the faculty adviser for the Kent State Chapter of PRSSA.
 She formerly served as vice president of public relations at Marcus Thomas LLC, a public relations and advertising agency in Cleveland.
 PRSSA members also have easy access to all PRKent faculty.

 Q: What is the PRSSA point system?

-A: The point system is a way for students to earn credit toward their trip to National Conference.
+A: The point system is a way for students to earn credit toward their trip to International Conference.
 Members earn points by attending meetings, participating in fundraising, other activities and holding an officer position.